Timothysit/swc-dataclub-march-2020/main.md

 ## What determines whether multisensory activity will occur/develop?

  - temporal coherence
- - is supervised learning required for multisesnory integration in the cortex?
+ - is supervised learning required for multimodal integration in the cortex?

 <!--h-->